-- ► Press the handwheel soft key F2 (STEP) - Activate incremental jog positioning: Press handwheel soft key 3 (ON) - ▶ Select the desired jog increment by pressing the F1 or F2 key.
+- ► Press the handwheel soft key F2 (STEP) - ► Activate incremental jog positioning: Press the handwheel soft key 3 (ON) - ➤ Select the desired jog increment by pressing the F1 or F2 key.
 The smallest possible increment is 0.0001 mm (0.00001 inches).
-The largest possible increment is 10 mm (0.3937 inches). - Confirm the selected jog increment with soft key 4 (OK) - ► With the + or handwheel key, move the active handwheel axis in the corresponding direction
+The largest possible increment is 10 mm (0.3937 inches). - Confirm the selected jog increment by pressing the soft key 4 (OK) - Use the + or handwheel key to move the active handwheel axis in the corresponding direction

-If you press and hold the F1 or F2 key, each time it reaches a decimal value 0 the control increases the counting increment by a factor of 10.
+If you press and hold the F1 or F2 key, the control will increase the counting increment by a factor of 10 each time it reaches a decimal value of 0.

-By also pressing the CTRL key, you can increase the counting increment by a factor of 100 when pressing F1 or F2.
+By additionally pressing the CTRL key, you can increase the counting increment by a factor of 100 when pressing F1 or F2.

-Inputting miscellaneous functions M
+Entering miscellaneous functions M

-- ▶ Press the F3 (MSF) handwheel soft key - Press the F1 (M) handwheel soft key - Select the desired M function number by pressing the F1 or F2 key - Execute the M miscellaneous function with the NC Start key
+- Press the handwheel soft key F3 (MSF) - ► Press the handwheel soft key F1 (M) - Select the desired M function number by pressing the F1 or F2 kev - Execute the M miscellaneous function by pressing the NC Start key